Skip to Main Content

 Networking is often misunderstood as a transactional exercise, but the most durable professional relationships develop naturally over time through shared work, genuine curiosity, and consistent presence.
 This session reframes networking as a career-long practice and offers practical, authentic strategies for building a professional community — both within AHLA and across the broader health law field.

-Experienced Leader Session 1 – Mentoring, Sponsorship, and Championing Emerging Professionals Experienced Leadership
+Experienced Leader Session 1 – Mentoring, Sponsorship, Championing and Coaching Emerging Professionals Experienced Leadership

 Speakers: Michael Schaff (Wilentz Goldman & Spitzer) | Lisa Vandecavaye | Elisabeth Belmont (Maine Health)

-Mentorship is well established in health law, but sponsorship and active championing of emerging professionals remain underutilized levers for building a stronger pipeline.
+Mentorship can be addressed in many ways in today's health law environment, but sponsorship, active championing and coaching of emerging professionals remain underutilized levers for building a stronger pipeline.
 This session shifts the lens from advice to action, examining how experienced leaders can use their influence and institutional access to create real opportunities for those earlier in their careers — and why doing so strengthens the entire community.

 Noon – 12:50 PM